What is Cuba known for other than Fidel Castro, Che Guevara, and the revolution?

 Life in Havana is like nowhere else; it is noisy, filterless, and immediate.

-If you walk a little outside Obispo Street and the tourist trajectory, you will not have to go far to experience the real Havana days.
+If you walk a little outside Obispo Street in the old city, and the tourist trajectory, you don’t have to go far to experience the real Havana.

-Cuba is known for its old fortifications side by side with colonial-style venerable houses, bars, museums, cats, and dogs.
+Cuba is known for its old fortifications like El Morro, side by side with colonial-style venerable houses, bars, museums, cats, and dogs.

 The ambiance in Old Havana is unique, so beautiful and so neglected, and so full of life!